Our Initial Focus: Racial Education for White Evangelicals

 Our Accountability to People of Color

 The Race & Christian Community Initiative intentionally places itself under the leadership, guidance, and accountability of people of color.
-We recognize that our work needs to be evaluated by people of color, as it is people of color who can best determine if genuine progress is being made.
+We recognize that our work needs to be evaluated by people of color, as it is they who can best determine if genuine progress is being made.

 Advisers: A group of ad hoc advisers meet to speak into the happenings and development of the RCCI.

-We prioritize the voices of Black and brown people in our learning experiences through the media, guest engagements, attending gatherings led by people of color, and participating in cross-racial collaboration.
+We intentionally incorporate and prioritize the voices of Black and brown people in our learning experiences.
+This includes engaging them through the media, hosting guest speakers, attending gatherings led by people of color, and participating in cross-racial collaboration.

 We intentionally ask people of color we are working with how their experience with us was for them, where we are doing well, and how they think we could grow.